Building with Open AI

 Make sure to save the file after applying the changes.

-Step 5: Update your .env
+Step 5: Update the .env

 File with your OpenAI API Key

-file already present in the project, replace the placeholder API key (sk-xxxxxx
+and then replace the placeholder API key (sk-xxxxxx

 ) with the OpenAI API key you retrieved from the website.